ssfsx17/ffpnp/GMGuide.md

 It is possible to make other types of stories, but they would not be "Final Fantasy" stories.
 There is nothing wrong with other types of stories, but they tend not to fit the over-the-top power progression that is core to the series.

 1. Get thrown into a conflict immediately.
+2. The heroes earn a small success within the conflict.
-2. The evil empire makes a big move.
+3. The evil empire makes a big move.
-3. Chase the villain around, encounter plot twists, possibly reveal more and more villains who are higher up in the food chain.
+4. Chase the villain around, encounter plot twists, possibly reveal more and more villains who are higher up in the food chain.
-4. The villain makes an even bigger move.
+5. The villain makes an even bigger move.
+6. Shocking twists that show deep connections between the heroes and villains.
-5. Celestial space monster out of nowhere.
+7. Celestial space monster out of nowhere.
 It threatens to blow up the whole planet, or possibly even the whole universe.
 The heroes beat it.
 The end.

 Key Points: